 - The trust is implied by a Court

-- The Court determines that the owner of the asset it as a constructive trustee for the benefit of the true owner
+- The Court determines that the normal owner of the asset holds it as a constructive trustee for the benefit of the beneficiaries

 - There’s no formal trust document or agreement